sheafdynamics/lunacopy/README.md

 Project Goals
 ----------------
-### Stability
+### Stability ✅
 * Leverage built-in Linux software for reliability and accuracy (md5sum, sha256sum).
+* **Production-ready with comprehensive bug fixes and testing**
-### Openness
+### Openness ✅
 * Ability to import existing closed-source format testfiles and save them in an open format.
 * Standardize formats and processes with user operation in mind.
 * Avoid using specialized databases.
 * Avoid storing file hash information in extended file attributes to enable compatibility across different file systems.
-### Ease of use
+### Ease of use ✅
 * Avoid using Python to simplify troubleshooting and installation.
 * Append testfiles with new files without re-hashing existing files.
+* **Comprehensive automated testing suite ensures reliable operation**

 Solving File Integrity on Linux
 -------------
 LunaCopy can hash and verify thousands of files for checksum integrity by writing and checking text files.
 LunaCopy's functionality is too vast for a single line of bash script but is not complex to warrant a rewrite as a command line utility.

+**Version 1.0.2 includes critical bug fixes and comprehensive testing:**
+- Fixed path handling in append mode
+- Improved relative path consistency
+- Enhanced import function robustness
+- Added comprehensive input validation
+- 37 automated tests validate all functionality
+- Complete security audit confirms safety

 Flow Chart
 --------